 What Does It Mean To Dream Of A Proposal?

 You're rolling along in Dreamland, minding your own dream-business, when — bam!
 You're hit with a big, flash-mob public proposal.
 You wake up in a cold sweat.
 What could it mean (besides that you have an enduring fear of your most intimate life moments being turned into viral videos)?

-According to Loewenberg, proposal dreams, like wedding dreams, also often symbolize commitment — but they reflect that you're at a different point in the commitment process.
+According to Loewenberg, proposal dreams, like dreams about getting married, also often symbolize commitment — but they reflect that you're at a different point in the commitment process.
 While wedding dreams suggest you're already committed to something, a proposal dream might mean that you're still figuring out whether you want to get involved.